Create and measure Baseline Profiles without Macrobenchmark

 adb shell dumpsys package dexopt | grep -A 1 $PACKAGE_NAME

-The output should state that the package was compiled.
+The output must state that the package is compiled:

 [com.example.app]